Gold Value Guide: Karat, Weight, Spot Price & Selling Tips

 Dental Gold

 Old dental crowns, bridges, and fillings can contain valuable metal and are worth evaluating.
-Bring them in and we can test and weigh them the same way we evaluate other gold items.
+Dental gold can contain a mix of metals, so testing matters.
+Bring it in and we can test and weigh it the same way we evaluate other precious-metal items.

 Unmarked or Unknown Gold